Leadwerks/Documentation/worldsettings.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/worldsettings2.png?raw=true)

+**Color**: Fog color.

+**Density**: Maximum fog alpha blend value.

+**Start range**: Distance at which the fog first appears.

+**End range**: Distance at which the fog reaches its maximum density.

+**Start angle**: Angle in the sky at which the fog begins to fade.

+**End angle**: Angle in the sky at which the fog disappears.

 ## Post-processing Effects

 The effect panel allows you to add post-processing effects to the scene, and to change the order the effects are applied in.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/worldsettings3.png?raw=true)

+The following post-processing effects are provided by default:
+- Autoexposure
+- Bloom
+- DOF
+- GaussianBlur
+- Godrays
+- Grayscale
+- SSAO
+- Tonemapping
+- VolumetricLighting